bbenchoff/bbenchoff.github.io/pages/BeBox.md

 ## SGI Indy

-Blah Blah something goes here
+While most of these tiny retrocomputers are <em>towers</em>, this was not the most prominant contemporary form factor for personal computers and workstations.
+Desktops (or pizza boxes, or whatever you call them) were the foremost form factor of the late 80s and early 90s, and they must be represented in this collection.
+To that end, I made a case for one of the best-looking desktops of the time, the Silicon Graphics Indy:

+Pic or something

+The case contains a Pi 4, HDMI right angle adapter, and a fan; essentially the same as the eMachines and the BeBox.
+This computer required paint, though, and I had just picked up an airbrush in Japan.
+It worked great, even on the very small SGI 'box' logo, which was printed via Shapeways:

+Pic of logo

 ## Viewsonic Monitor

 These computers need a monitor, right?
 There are a few other 'tiny computer Raspberry Pi cases' around, some of which include old Macs with an integrated screen.
 The most popular is the [American Girls Performa 5200](https://hackaday.io/project/7867-mini-powermac), with uses a 3.5" display.
 This display, though, is 320x240 resolution, and not in any way up to the task of displaying pure 90s workstation power.

 With the advent of head-mounted displays, companies are making very high DPI displays around 3-4" across.
-I found this [AliExpress listing for a really high DPI display](/images/TinyMonitor.png) with HDMI in.
+I found this [AliExpress listing for a really high DPI display](/images/TinyMonitor.PNG) with HDMI in.
 It's 1440x1600 resolution, or 615PPI, an absurd resolution for a very small display.
 Since a Viewsonic CRT is the most representitive monitor for this collection of microcomputers, I designed a CRT shell to wrap around this IPS display:

 ![A 3d print of a CRT monitor designed in Fusion360](/images/MonitorDesign.png).